Random Color Generator

 - How do I use random colours in my design?

 - Copy the hex code by clicking the swatch or the Copy button.
 Paste directly into Figma, Sketch, Adobe XD, CSS, or any design tool.
-The 'Copy All' button copies all hex codes as a comma-separated list, useful for pasting into design token files.
+The 'Copy All' button copies all hex codes comma-separated list, useful for pasting into design token files.

 - What is the difference between pastel and vivid colours?